Nicatio/GDMQI/README.md

 ### How to Use

-1. Download 'Cropped version of Extended Yale-B database'.
+1. Download 'Cropped version of Extended Yale-B database'
-2. Open 'main.m' file.
+2. Open 'main.m' file
 3. Modify DB_LOCATION to specify the database location, (ex.
 DB_LOCATION = 'D:\Database\YaleB\';)
-4. run.
+4. run

 ### Citation